 Why not assign a financial limit for things like Christmas stockings and start to buy small items as you see them to avoid that mad panic in the last week of December.
 It’s also a good time to buy teachers’ presents or the general gifts you might give to people like your milkman or the window cleaner.

 Hide them all in a drawer somewhere out of the way of prying eyes and little fingers.

 The trick with all these tips is to work out ways to save money without compromising on your quality of life.
 It can be done.

-If you adopt some of these tips then you may be able to create a Christmas fund to relieve some of the pressure on your finances at the most expensive time of year.
+If you adopt some of these Christmas money-saving tips then you may be able to create a festive fund to relieve some of the pressure on your finances at the most expensive time of year.

 Do you have any Christmas money-saving tips to share?